Mole (sauce): As a common dish

 Mole is one of the most representative dishes of Mexico, especially for major celebrations.
 Ninety-nine percent of Mexicans have tried at least one type of mole.
-The dish enjoys its greatest popularity in central and southern Mexico, but simpler versions of mole poblano did make their way north.
-However, northern versions are far less complex and generally used to make enchiladas.

-The consumption of mole is strongly associated with celebrations.
+The consumption of mole is associated with celebrations.
 In Mexico, to say "to go to a mole" (ir a un mole) means to go to a wedding.
-Mole has a strong flavor, especially the dark ones and is considered to be an acquired taste for most.
-This has spawned another saying, "(estar) en su mero mole", which means something like "one's cup of tea" or “to be in one’s element”.
+Mole has a strong flavor, especially the dark ones, and is considered to be an acquired taste for most.
+This has spawned another saying, (estar) en su mero mole, which means something like "(to be) one's cup of tea" or "(to be) in one’s element".

-To promote their regional versions of the sauce, a number of places host festivals dedicated to it.
+To promote their regional versions of the sauce, several Mexican places host festivals dedicated to it.
 The Feria Nacional del Mole (National Festival of Mole) was begun in 1977 in San Pedro Atocpan, and is held each year in October.
-It began outside the town, in the small community of Yenhuitlalpan, in May.
 The four restaurants there decided to take advantage of the festival of the Señor de las Misericordias (Lord of the Mercies) to promote their moles.
-Despite their success, a number in the village did not like that they were using a religious festival for commercial ends, so a separate mole festival was created for October.
-Today, 37 restaurants and mole producers participate in the event.
-The most popular variety is the mole almendrado.
-Originally, the October version of the fair was held in the town proper, but after it became too big, it was moved to prepared fairgrounds outside along the highway.

-The city of Puebla also holds an annual mole festival, whose proceeds are shared among the Santa Rosa, Santa Inés and Santa Catarina convents.
-The world's record for the largest pot of mole was broken at the city's 2005 festival.
-The pot was 1.4 meters in diameter at the base, 1.9 meters high, with a diameter of 2.5 meters at the top.
-Four hundred people participated in its preparation, using 800 kilos of mole paste, 2,500 kilos of chicken, 500 kilos of tortilla and 1,600 kilos of broth.
-The resulting food fed 11,000 people.
+Some 37 restaurants and mole producers now participate in the event.